sebcyde/CONNY_S/README.md

 ## Usage

 1. Run the application.
-2. Use the intuitive UI to access different functionalities.
+2. Use the intuitive UI to access different functionalitiebs.
 3. Explore the AutoSort feature, backup creation, chatbot interaction, and personalize settings as needed.

 ## Contributions